Timor-Leste Passport Ranking

-The Timorese passport currently ranks on the 54th place according to the Guide visa index.
+The Timorese passport currently ranks on the 54th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 95 countries.
 This grants it an overall medium mobility score.
 Timorese passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, Ecuador, the entire European Union and Iran.
 Timorese citizens require a visa to enter about 131 destinations.
 This high visa requirement results in a low mobility score and entails major trip preparations before traveling.
 Some destinations where a visa is required are Japan, the United States and the United Arab Emirates.

 The Democratic Republic of Timor Leste is a former Portuguese colony consisting of 13 municipalities.
 The most important municipalities are Dili, Ermera, Bucau and Bobonaro.
 The country is located at the end of the Indonesian archipelago bordering Indonesia and the Timor Sea.
 It has a surface area of 15,007 square kilometers.
 The country’s terrain has volcanic origins therefore most of it consists of rugged mountains.
 Its climate is tropical hot and humid with rainy and dry seasons.